UtulsaEAP/Lab-6/Problem 4/readme.md

 the output is:

     -2 -6 -7 -39
 For coding simplicity, follow every output value by a space.
-Do not end with newline.
+Do not end with newline. print(_string_, end = " ")